benjaminleroy/user-guide/creating-and-managing-a-model/the-math-program-inspector/functional-overview.rst

 -  which analysis you can perform using the mathematical program inspector when your mathematical program is infeasible.

+.. rubric:: Getting started

+You can find the mathematical program inspector at the following path:

+      *Tools > Diagnostic Tools > Mathematical Program Inspector ... *

 Tree View Basics
 ~~~~~~~~~~~~~~~~